exact-payments/merchant-demo-exactjs-spring-boot/README.md

 ```agsl
 https://test-pyxisapi.csipay.com/PyxisMasterApi/api/orders
 ```
-Please note that the URI contains the `accountID` in the URI path.
-This implies that this call is made from the partner context with you as a software platform partner to Exact Payments by explicitly specifying the merchant account ID of your customer.

 The response to this call will fetch two important data that is required to be passed on your payment page.
 The first one is the `accessToken` which is required to securely initialize the ExactJS component in the payment form (`pay.html` in this sample application).
 The second one is the